Supplement Clarity

 Is Alani Nu Balance Right For You?

-To me, Alani Nu Balance looks like an expensive inositol supplement.
-Myoinoisitol makes up most of the ingredients – and it's very affordable.
+Based on the listed ingredients, Alani Nu Balance looks like an expensive inositol supplement.
+Myoinoisitol makes up most of the ingredients, and it's very affordable.
 Several of the ingredients lower blood sugar and this may help reduce acne too.
-There's no evidence the supplement improves menopause symptoms or helps women get pregnant.
-When in doubt, investigate health supplements you take and if you have medical problems, talk to your doctor first.
+There's no evidence that the supplement improves menopause symptoms or helps women get pregnant.
+When in doubt, investigate the health supplements you take, and if you have medical problems, talk to your doctor first.

 Any Comments or Questions?